 It does not, however, constitute breach or contempt of the House if the offering of payment of bribe is related to the business other than that of the House.
 In 1974 the Lok Sabha considered the matter relating to offer or payment of bribe in the Import Licences case wherein it was alleged that a Member of Lok Sabha had taken bribe and forged signatures of the Members for furthering the cause of certain applicants.
 The question of privilege was disallowed since it was considered that conduct of the Member, although improper, was not related to the business of the House.
-But at the same time it was held that as the allegation of bribery and forgery were very serious and unbecoming of a Member of Parliament, he could be held guilty of lowering the dignity of the House.
+But at the same time it was held that as the allegation of bribery and forgery were very serious and unbecoming of a

+Member of Parliament, he could be held guilty of lowering the dignity of the House.
 [See: Kaul & Shakdher at pp. 254.
-2551.
+255].

 The question whether a Member of Parliament can claim immunity from prosecution before a criminal court on charge of bribery in relation to proceedings in Parliament has not come up for consideration before the court and it has to be examined in the light of the provisions contained in the Constitution.
 The relevant provision which provides for the powers, privileges and immunities of Parliament and its members and its committees is contained in Article 105 of the Constitution.
-The said Article, in the original form, read as follows :-
+The said Article, in the original form, read as follows:-

 "105.
-Powers, Privileges, etc. of the House of Parliament and of the members and committees thereof.-(1) Subject to the provisions of this Constitution and to the rules and standing orders regulating the procedure of Parliament, there sh all b e freedom of speech in Parliament.
+Powers, Privileges, etc. of the House of Parliament and of the members and committees thereof.-(1) Subject to the provisions of this Constitution and to the rules and standing orders regulating the procedure of Parliament, there sh all be freedom of speech in Parliament.

-(2) No Member of Parliament shall be liable to any proceedings in any court in respect of anything said or any vote given by him in parliament or any committee thereof, and no person shall be so liable in respect of the publication by or under the authority of either House Parliament of any report paper, votes or proceedings.
+(2) No Member of Parliament shall be liable to any proceedings in any court in respect of anything said or any vote given by him in parliament or any committee thereof, and no person shall be so of/ liable in respect the under publication by or the authority of either House of Parliament of any report paper, votes or proceedings.

-(3) In other respects, the powers, privileges and immunities of each House of Parliament, and of the members and the committees of each House, shall be such as may time be defined time to by Parliament by law, and until so defined, shall be those of the House of Commons of Parliament of the United Kingdom, and of its members and committees, at commencement of this Constitution.
+(3) In other respects, the powers, privileges and immunities of each House of Parliament, and of the members and the committees of each House, shall be such as may from time to time be defined by Parliament by law, and until so defined, shall be those of the House of Commons of Parliament of the United Kingdom, and of its members and committees, at the commencement of this Constitution.

-(4) The provisions of clauses (1), (2), and (3) shall apply relation to persons who by virtue of this Constitution have the right to speak in, and otherwise to take part in the proceedings of, a House of Parliament or any committee thereof as they apply in relation to members of the Parliament."
+(4) The provisions of clauses (1), (2), and (3) shall apply in relation to persons who by virtue of this Constitution have the right to speak in, and otherwise to take part in the proceedings of, a House of Parliament or any committee thereof as they apply in relation to members of the Parliament."

-By Constitution (Forty-fourth Amendment) Act, 1978 clause (3) was replaced but he following clause :- defined, shall be those of that House and of its members and committees immediately before coming into force of Section 15 of the Constitution (Forty-fourth Amendment) Act, 1978."
+By Constitution (Forty-fourth Amendment) Act, 1978 clause (3) was replaced but he following clause :- committees immediately before coming into force of Section 15 of the Constitution (Forty-fourth Amendment) Act, 1978."

-"(3) In other respects, the powers, privileges and immunities of each House of Parliament, and of the members and the committees of each House, shall be such as may from time to time be defined bv Parliament by law, an d until so
+"(3) In other respects, the powers, privileges and immunities of each House of Parliament, and of the members and the committees of each House, shall be such as may from time to time be defined by Parliament by law, an duntil so defined, shall be those of that House and of its members and